soraef/x_storage/packages/x_storage_presigned_url/README.md

 ## Supported Storage Services

-This driver can be used with storage services that support Presigned URLs, including:
+This provider can be used with storage services that support Presigned URLs, including:

 - Amazon S3
 - Google Cloud Storage (Signed URLs)